tshmce/CNN-project/README.md

 ```

 ## Troubleshooting
+- **Version mismatches**: verify that you are running inside a Python 3.10 environment.
+The `requirements.txt` pins wheels that provide prebuilt binaries for Python 3.10.0; using older/newer interpreters may require relaxing or updating the version constraints.
 - **Kivy install issues**: ensure you have the appropriate platform dependencies (SDL2, GStreamer).
 Refer to the [Kivy installation docs](https://kivy.org/doc/stable/installation/installation.html).
 - **TensorFlow GPU support**: install the matching CUDA/cuDNN toolkits.
 Consult the [TensorFlow GPU guide](https://www.tensorflow.org/install/gpu).
 - **Large dataset handling**: adjust `CACHE_SIZE` and `AUTOTUNE` parameters in `data_pipeline/loader.py` if you encounter memory constraints.